-(it is understood that one of the two parts of this equality contains an arbitrary additive constant C).
-This is an implicit formula for the general solution of Eq.
-41. If y is expressed through x, we will get an explicit general solution.
+(it is understood that one side of this equality contains an arbitrary additive constant C).
+This is an implicit formula for the general solution of (41).
+If y is expressed in terms of x, we will get an explicit general solution.